DMG-TechLabs/Watchlist-Wizard/README.md

 ## Feedback

-Visit our [website](https://dmg-techlabs.github.io/Movie-Manager-Website/report-issues.html).
+Visit our [report-an-issue](https://dmg-techlabs.github.io/Movie-Manager-Website/report-issues.html) page.
 We would love to hear from you!

 ## License